jgbharris/code-test-10.04.2021/README.md

 ## Any videos should play automatically

-I used the React Player library (https://www.npmjs.com/package/react-player) for videos and set the playing prop to true to ensure videos played automartically.
+I used the React Player library (https://www.npmjs.com/package/react-player) for videos and set the playing prop to true to ensure videos played automatically.